doabit/kindeditor/README.md

 If you want to mondify the Kindeditor items,you can open public/javascripts/kindeditor/kindeditor_config.js,and modify it for yourself.

+update:

+if you want to use for diffrent layout and you want to custom yourself,you can add args for kindeditor_javacript_include_tag and you can add cache option to it.defaut :cache=>false
+eg:

+<%=kindeditor_javacript_include_tag("kindeditor/my_config","cosutom",:cache=>true)%>

+then it will use your config and will not use defauot config in kindeditor folder.

 TODOs
 --------------
 Add images paginate